 An Introduction to EMFs

-EMF or Electro-Magnetic Fields are all around us.
+Electro-Magnetic Fields (EMF) are all around us.
 Everything that is electric generates an EMF.
 Radios, power lines, Wi-Fi routers, cellphones, televisions, microwaves, and all other electronics output at least a small amount of EMF.
-Since these mysterious fields surround us, there is a growing curiosity regarding what they are, what they do, and what effects they have on us.
+There is a growing curiosity regarding what these mysterious fields are, what they do, and what effects they have on us.

 There are two main types of EMF:

-- High-Frequency EMF: these EMFs include things like x-rays and gamma radiation.
-They are considered to be ionizing radiation and have the potential to damage cells and DNA.
-UV rays also fall into this category and it’s why wearing sunscreen when you go outside is important.
+- High-Frequency EMF: EMFs like x-rays and gamma radiation are considered to be high EMF with ionizing radiation.
+These have the potential to damage cells and DNA.
+UV rays also fall into this category, and it’s why it’s important to wear sunscreen when you go outside.

 - Low to Mid Frequency EMF: these are the EMFs that are more commonly produced by electronic devices, as well as infrared light and heat.
 This range also includes visible light.
 So yes: visible light is a form of EMF!
 Fortunately, low and mid-frequency EMFs are not known to cause any damage to cells or DNA.